 Hip replacement surgery, also known as hip arthroplasty, is a surgical procedure for treating hip pain.
-During this procedure, the doctor removes a damaged or injured hip joint and replaces it with an artificial joint comprised of metal and plastic components.
+During this procedure, our Hip Surgeon removes a damaged or injured hip joint and replaces it with an artificial joint comprised of metal and plastic components.

 Patients with severe arthritis suffer from extreme achy discomfort and immobility due to the deterioration or lack of cartilage.
 A hip replacement is performed when all other treatment options have failed to alleviate pain and stiffness in the hip joint.

 Am I a suitable candidate for hip replacement surgery?

 You may be ready for this surgery if you have significant and persistent hip pain that is interfering with your ability to walk, sleep, work, or go about your daily activities.